-TailGator Green Teams – The Office of Sustainability coordinates a recycling program on football game days with volunteers in high traffic areas distributing blue recycling bags, along with instructions on what is and is not recyclable.
+TailGator Green Teams – Since 2006, the Office of Sustainability coordinates a volunteer-based recycling program on football game days.
+Volunteers in high traffic areas distribute blue recycling bags to fans, along with instructions on what is and is not recyclable.
 Inside the stadium, volunteers sort recyclables into bins and educate fans as they work in the concourses.

 Facilities and Built Environment

-In coordination with UF’s commitments and the national U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) standards, Donald R. Dizney Stadium at the Florida Lacrosse facility achieved LEED Gold certification.
-Additionally, Ben Hill Griffin Stadium is home to the first LEED platinum facility in the state of Florida and the first LEED platinum athletic facility in the nation: The James W. “Bill” Heavener Football Complex.
+In coordination with UF’s commitments and the national U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) standards, the new Donald R. Dizney Stadium at the Florida Lacrosse facility achieved LEED Gold certification.
+Additionally, Ben Hill Griffin Stadium is home to the first LEED platinum facility in the state of Florida and the first LEED platinum athletic facility in the nation: the James W. “Bill” Heavener Football Complex.
 In addition, the Gymnastics Practice Facility is Gold Certified, the Golf Course Club House Renovation is Silver Certified, and the Baseball Locker Room is a Certified project.

-What makes Kornblau Foyer inside the James W. “Bill” Heavener Complex Green?
+What makes Kornblau Foyer inside the James W. “Bill” Heavener Football Complex green?